On iterative methods based on Sherman-Morrison-Woodbury splitting: Abstract

 \section{Abstract}

-We consider a regular splitting based on the Sherman-Morrison-Woodbury formula, which is especially effective with iterative methods for the numerical solution of large linear systems with matrices that are perturbations of circulant or block circulant matrices.
-Such linear systems occur usually in the numerical discretization of one-dimensional differential equations.
-We prove the convergence of the new iteration without any assumptions on the symmetry or diagonal-dominance of the matrix.
-An extension to 2-by-2 block matrices that occur in some saddle point problems is also presented.
-The new method converged very fast in all of the test cases we used.
-Due to its trivial implementation and complexity with nearly circulant matrices via the Fast Fourier Transform it can be useful in the numerical solution of various one-dimensional finite element and finite difference discretizations of differential equations.
-A comparison with Gauss-Seidel and GMRES methods is also presented.
+We consider a new splitting based on the Sherman-Morrison-Woodbury formula, which is particularly effective with iterative methods for the numerical solution of large linear systems.
+These systems involve matrices that are perturbations of circulant or block circulant matrices, which commonly arise in the discretization of differential equations using finite element or finite difference methods.
+We prove the convergence of the new iteration without making any assumptions regarding the symmetry or diagonal-dominance of the matrix.

+To illustrate the efficacy of the new iteration we present various applications.
+These include extensions of the new iteration to block matrices that arise in certain saddle point problems as well as two-dimensional finite difference discretizations.
+The new method exhibits fast convergence in all of the test cases we used.
+It has minimal storage requirements, straightforward implementation and compatibility with nearly circulant matrices via the Fast Fourier Transform.
+For this reasons it can be a valuable tool for the solution of various finite element and finite difference discretizations of differential equations.